Intel chooses Ohio over Mount Pleasant for massive microchip factory

 As with Foxconn, a private site selector contacted Wisconsin business leaders about the possibility of a megaproject coming to Mount Pleasant; that was in about April, Trick recalled.
 That site selector gave specifications for what Intel was looking for, although Trick said RCEDC and other organizations were not told it was Intel who was interested until after nondisclosure agreements were signed.

-Intel executives came to Mount Pleasant three times over the past year to see the site, and to be courted by the likes of Trick and Claude Lois, representing Mount Pleasant.
+Intel executives came to Mount Pleasant three times over the past year to see the site, and to be courted by the likes of Trick and Claude Lois, representing Mount Pleasant, as well as Milwaukee 7 Economic Development Partnership and the Wisconsin Economic Development Corporation.

 “We thought we were right there" in competition for the megafactory "until maybe a couple days ago," Lois said.